Wlodarski/DR-Altimeter/README.md

 The altimeter determines the altitude at your current location based on accumulated atmospheric pressure changes measured by the pressure sensor.
 Setting the altimeter at a location where you know the precise altitude before starting your ascent enables it to take even more precise altitude measurements.

 #### Sea level measurement
 Setting the altimeter at a location where you know the precise altitude enables you to determine the elevation of your current position with respect to sea level.
 If you come across a marker indicating 400 meters above sea level while hiking or climbing, for example, simply set the altimeter at 400 meters.
-This enables you to obtain more accurate readings with respect to sea
+This enables you to obtain more accurate readings with respect to sea.

 #### Vertical Dead Reckoning
 [_Dead Reckoning_](https://en.wikipedia.org/wiki/Dead_reckoning) is the process of calculating one's current position by using a previously determined position, or fix, and advancing that position based upon known or estimated speeds over elapsed time and course.